CRA Investigation for Tax Fraud – Toronto Tax Lawyer Introduction

 You can avoid criminal tax prosecution for tax evasion or tax fraud by approaching CRA under their voluntary disclosure program before they contact you.
 The Canada Revenue Agency wants taxpayers to voluntarily comply with their income tax obligations, so our Toronto income tax lawyers can submit a voluntary disclosure application on your behalf before a CRA investigator contacts you.
 You will not be charged with criminal tax evasion and you will not have to pay any tax penalties.
 For more information please visit https://taxlawcanada.com

-If you are facing charges for tax evasion or fraud in Toronto, our experienced tax fraud attorneys can help you.
+If you are facing charges for tax evasion or fraud in Toronto, our experienced tax fraud lawyer can help you.

 What is considered tax evasion?